Sebastián Porto

 Sebastián Porto (born September 12, 1978 as Sebastián Porco) is an Argentine professional Grand Prix motorcycle road racer.
 He currently races in the Brazilian Moto 1000 GP Championship aboard a BMW S1000RR.

 Career

 Early career

-Born in Rafaela, Santa Fe Province, Porto started his racing career at age 11, competing in the mini-motorcycle local circuit.
+Born in Rafaela, Santa Fe Province, Porto started his racing career at the age of 11, competing in the mini-motorcycle local circuit.

 His first international competition was the 125cc 1994 Argentine Grand Prix, and only two years later he won the 250cc European Championship.